ms/buildtogether.tech/git-solo/index.md

 * homework3
 ```

-We haven't made any changes since switching to the `fit` branch, so at this
+We haven't made any changes since switching to the `homework3` branch, so at
-point `main` and `fit` are at the same point in the repository's history.
+this point `main` and `homework3` are at the same point in the repository's
-Commands like `ls` and `git log` therefore show that the files and history
+history.
+Commands like `ls` and `git log` therefore show that the files and
-haven't changed.
+history haven't changed.

 <div class="callout" markdown="1">